 Hypersensitivity pneumonitis (HP), also known as extrinsic allergic alveolitis, is the result of non-IgE mediated immunologic inflammation.
 HP is caused by repeated inhalation of nonhuman protein, which can be of natural plant or animal origin or can be the result of a chemical conjugated to a human airway protein, such as albumin.
 The inflammation of HP manifests itself in the alveoli and distal bronchioles.
-The clinical manifestations of HP depend on the concentration and frequency of exposure.
-The clinical syndromes - acute, subacute, and chronic HP - present differently.
-Some authors are now reporting that there are only two clinical syndromes; however, they vary as to whether they group subacute with the acute or the chronic form.
+Historically, HP has been categorized as acute, subacute, or chronic, depending on the frequency, duration, and intensity of exposure and the duration of illness.
+However, these categories are not easily separated.
+The American Thoracic Society, Japanese Respiratory Society, and Latin American Thoracic Association diagnostic guidelines published in 2020 classify patients as having fibrotic or nonfibrotic HP.
+Classification is determined by the predominant presence or absence of fibrosis on radiologic and/or histopathologic exam.
 Many cases of HP are caused by occupational exposure.

 History and exam

 Key diagnostic factors

 - exposure to avian protein antigen, especially excrement